AndyZhang1999/Bioinfo_applications/README.md

-# Binf gene searching applications
+# Gene expression matching applications
 ### Prerequest for checking the program
 * As long as it is a PC with Python installed